Hans-Vader/squadjs-claim-plugin/README.md

 ### `!claim {team_short_name}|other`

-Shows all currently tracked squads of a specific team.
+Displays all squads currently being tracked for a specific team or simply for the opposing team with "other".

 **Examples:**